diamirio/backend-nx-skeleton/packages/nestjs-util-microservices/README.md

 ### RPC Global Exception

 This filter will handle errors from microservices.
-If you use `GlobalExceptionFilter` up front, it will format the errors in the same way as the RESTFUL API filter, so you can also throw `HTTP_STATUS` exceptions.
-This filter will also output which microservice this error is coming from for debugging convenience.
+If you use `GlobalExceptionFilter` on front of it will format the errors in the same way as the RESTFUL API and you can also throw `HTTP_STATUS` exceptions.
+This filter will also output which microservice this error is coming from for convienece of debugging.

 **Usage**